 Tips & Tricks for Perfectly Crisp Smashed Potatoes in the Air Fryer

-Wash your potatoes: Since we’re leaving the skins on, make sure to make sure to thoroughly scrub and rinse the potatoes to remove any dirt.
+Wash your potatoes: Since we’re leaving the skins on, make sure to thoroughly scrub and rinse the potatoes to remove any dirt.
 It never hurts to give them another quick rinse even if the bag says the potatoes come pre-washed - I learned that the hard way.

 Smash the potatoes properly: You need to smash the potatoes correctly!
 Press down until the potatoes are flattened with rough edges, but still intact.
 If you don’t smash them enough, you won’t get those crispy edges.
 If you smash too much, they can fall apart.